 Black Star: The hens are above average layers of large brown eggs and begin lying around five months.
 They are a hardy breed and easy to raise.
 These hybrid chickens are a cross between Barred Rock hens and Rhode Island Red roosters.
 The chicks are easily color sexed, meaning you identify males and females by their color.
 The males are black while hens have gold plumage on their neck and breast.
 The Black Star is another good beginner breed with a calm nature making them good pets.

 Ameraucana: Also known as Easter Eggers, these backyard chickens lay eggs in various shades of blue, blue-green, green and cream.
 These easy to handle birds lay medium size eggs, are winter hardy and have average to above average egg production.
 Ameracuanas adapt well to confinement or free range and are calm and non-aggressive making them a good family chicken.
 Your kids will love collecting the colorful eggs.

 Try various breeds for your backyard flock.
+Finding the best egg layer hens starts by understanding you desired results.
 If you want both meat and egg layers, I recommend including dual-purpose chickens like the Leghorn, and meat chickens like the Plymouth Rock.
 A flock of three to four hens gives a family of four an adequate amount of eggs but, I always have a flock of ten, usually more.

 For more information about raising chickens, check out our e-book, Raising Chickens for Fun and Profit.